 Note: The above conditions are indicative, and the final conditions will be stipulated by financial institutions upon loan approval.

 The income of a house property depends on the annual value, which is based on the property’s ability to generate revenue.
-The market value of a property is based on factors such as the rent paid by tenants, property value set by the municipality, or rent of similar properties in the locality.
-The annual value is then calculated taking into account the higher value of these amounts.
+The market value of a property is based on factors such as the rent paid by tenants, the property value set by the municipality, or the rent of similar properties in the locality.
+The annual value is then calculated, taking into account the higher value of these amounts.

-Under Section 23(2)(a), if the property is self-occupied for residence or has been unoccupied since last year, the annual value of the property is nil and no income tax is levied.
+Under Section 23(2)(a), if the property is self-occupied for residence or has been unoccupied since last year, the annual value of the property is nil, and no income tax is levied.
 The reason for this is that the owner did not earn anything from the property.
 Moreover, you can also claim a deduction on interest on the loan paid for the property from your total income.

 For self-occupied property, the amount of tax deduction is up to Rs 2 lakh per year on interest payable on a loan for the purchase, construction, and reconstruction of the property from your total income.
 Moreover, it is to be noted that interest paid before the completion of the construction is also included in the deduction.
 This deduction is allowed in 5 equal installments, starting from the year the house is purchased or construction has been done.

-The allowable deduction for rented and let-out property includes municipal tax paid, 30% of the net annual value which is after deducting the municipal tax(for repairs and collectional charges), and interest paid on the loan borrowed for construction/acquisition of the property.
+The allowable deduction for rented and let-out property includes municipal tax paid, 30% of the net annual value, which is after deducting the municipal tax (for repairs and collectional charges), and interest paid on the loan borrowed for the construction/acquisition of the property.

-Moreover, an individual is not allowed to buy any other residential property or other projects within one year of the sale or construct any other property, except the new house within two years of the sale.
+Moreover, an individual is not allowed to buy any other residential property or other projects within one year of the sale or construct any other property, except the new house, within two years of the sale.

-Under Section 54, the capital gain tax is exempted if the individual reinvests the amount obtained from the sale of the house property, provided the new house is bought before one year or two years after the transaction.
+Under Section 54, the capital gain tax is exempted if the individual reinvests the amount obtained from the sale of the house property, provided the new house is bought within one year or two years after the transaction.

 LIP: Life Insurance Premium